 Elevating the head during sleep, avoiding late night meals, and curtailing alcohol, caffeine, dark chocolate, fatty foods, mint, spicy food, and citrus foods can be the first steps in addressing gastroesophageal reflux of acid.
 Medication options include antacids, and acid blockers.

 Certain structural abnormalities can prevent smooth passage of air or proper ventilation of the sinus passageways.
 As a result, chronic inflammation and abnormal postnasal drip may ensue.
 Proper correction of the anatomic abnormality is done with the appropriate surgical procedure, including septoplasty, turbinate reduction, and endoscopic sinus surgery.

-Many patients who suffer from postnasal drip will complain about a chronic sore throat with discomfort and the sensation of a lump.
+Many patients who suffer from post nasal drip will complain about a chronic sore throat with discomfort and the sensation of a lump.
 Although repeated throat cultures in these cases usually do not show infections growing, the dripping secretions cause inflammation, swelling, and discomfort of the tonsils and throat tissues.
-Effective treatment of the postnasal drip will help with these throat symptoms.
+Effective treatment will help with these throat symptoms.

 For additional information on post nasal drip, you can refer to the articles below.

 Do you feel a tingling sensation running along the back of your throat?
 Chances are excess mucus is causing you to clear your throat more than normal.
 It can be caused by several factors.
 Depending on the severity, it can lead to a chronic sore throat, cough, or persistent throat clearing.
 We list potential causes, including:

 Postnasal drip can be uncomfortable, but an ENT doctor in Los Angeles can help you to determine the root cause and the best remedies.
 A are several medical and home treatments that can help reduce the mucus.